MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/leftindent-element-for-frame-for-controls-for-configuration-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/23/2021
 ms.topic: reference
-title: LeftIndent Element for Frame for Controls for Configuration (Format)
+title: LeftIndent Element for Frame for Controls for Configuration
-description: LeftIndent Element for Frame for Controls for Configuration (Format)
+description: LeftIndent Element for Frame for Controls for Configuration
 ---
-# LeftIndent Element for Frame for Controls for Configuration (Format)
+# LeftIndent Element for Frame for Controls for Configuration

 Specifies how many characters the data is shifted away from the left margin.
 This element is used when defining a common control that can be used by all the views in the formatting file.

+## Schema

-Configuration Element (Format)
+- Configuration Element
-Controls Element of Configuration (Format)
+- Controls Element
-Control Element for Controls for Configuration (Format) CustomControl Element for Control for Configuration (Format) CustomEntries Element for CustomControl for Configuration (Format) CustomEntry Element for CustomControl for Controls for Configuration (Format) CustomItem Element for CustomEntry for Controls for Configuration Frame Element for CustomItem for Controls for Configuration (Format) LeftIndent Element for Frame for Controls for Configuration (Format)
+- Control Element
+- CustomControl Element
+- CustomEntries Element
+- CustomEntry Element
+- CustomItem Element
+- Frame Element
+- LeftIndent Element

 ## Syntax